suit-wg/information-model/draft-ietf-suit-information-model.md

 vendorId = UUID5(DNS, "vendor-a.com")

-Because the DNS infrastructure prevents multiple registrations of the same domain name, this UUID is guaranteed to be unique.
+Because the DNS infrastructure prevents multiple registrations of the same domain name, this UUID is (with very high probability) guaranteed to be unique.
 Because the domain name is known, this UUID is reproducible.
 Type 1 and type 4 UUIDs produce similar guarantees of uniqueness, but not reproducibility.

 This approach creates a contention when a vendor changes its name or relinquishes control of a domain name.
 In this scenario, it is possible that another vendor would start using that same domain name.
 However, this UUID is not proof of identity; a device's trust in a vendor must be anchored in a cryptographic key, not a UUID.